Questions and Answers

 Pathfinder International champions sexual and reproductive health and rights worldwide, mobilizing communities most in need to break through barriers and forge their own path to a healthier future.

 We are driven by the conviction that all people, regardless of where they live, have the right to decide whether and when to have children, to exist free from fear and stigma, and to lead the lives they choose.

 - Scott Schroeder, Vice President of External Relations

 - Stephen Redding, Vice President of Country and Regional Operations

 Pathfinder has a total staff of 1,033 people worldwide.
-We have 107 staff at our headquarters in Watertown, MA and 18 in our DC office.
-The remaining staff work in our offices in 22 countries.
+We have 114 staff at our headquarters in Watertown, MA and 18 in our DC office.
+The remaining staff work in our offices around the world.

 Pathfinder works in a multitude of countries.
 Find out more about where we work:

-- Africa: Angola, Botswana, Burundi, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, South Africa, Tanzania, Democratic Republic of Congo, and Uganda
+- Africa: Angola, Burkina Faso, Burundi, Democratic Republic of Congo, Ethiopia, Guinea, Kenya, Mozambique, Niger, Nigeria, South Africa, Tanzania, and Uganda

-- Asia and Pacific: Bangladesh, India, Viet Nam, Pakistan, and Papua New Guinea
+- Asia and Pacific: Bangladesh, India, Myanmar, Pakistan, and Viet Nam

 We are always looking for great people to join our team!
 Employment opportunities can be found in our Careers section.